 Possessing these little tiny white spots on your nails is completely harmless and shouldn’t bother you that much except for some few instances when the spots refused to dwindle after some weeks.

-But no matter how they appears, one thing is certain which is, trauma to your nail beds are the leading causes of a white spot on nails.
+But no matter how they appear, one thing is inevitable, which is, trauma to your nail beds are the leading causes of a white spot on nails.

-These traumas may be from accidentally banging a door on your fingers, hitting your nails against a hard objects or the most obvious, dishes dropped on your nails.
+These traumas may be from accidentally banging a door on your fingers, hitting your nails against a hard object or the most obvious, dishes dropped on your nails.

-And Here’s how to know if the white dots on your nails are caused by traumas or some sort of underlying health issues.
+And Here’s how to know if traumas or some underlying health issues cause the white dots on your nails.

 Experiment To Determine White Spots On Nails

 I want you to do this little check with me right now.
-Apply little pressure on your nails by placing your fingertips on your nails and underneath like this.
+Apply low pressure on your nails by placing your fingertips on your nails and underneath like this.

 What did you see?
 Are there white lines on your nail plates – the part that sits on your nail beds after pressing your nails?